 Perfect if you do not want to leave Rome without visiting two of its most emblematic places: the Vatican, with its famous Sistine Chapel and the Roman Colosseum with its Forum, where you will make a real trip back in time.

 With this option you will gain peace of mind to make the most of your time in the eternal city, ensuring the visit, without kilometer-long queues in the sun, to its two main landmarks.
-Plan these two visits in advance and dedicate the rest of your time to walk the streets of Rome, to look up and marvel at its statues and buildings, to feel the essence of history in every corner and to taste without haste the best pizza and pasta dishes.
+Plan these two visits in advance and dedicate the rest of your time to walk the streets of Rome, to look up and marvel at its statues and buildings, to feel the essence of history in every corner and to taste the best pizza and pasta dishes without rushing.
 It will be worth it.

 The best thing about this option is that you will be accompanied by an expert local guide who will explain the most relevant of each of the places you visit.
 In addition, by concentrating the two visits in one day, you will free up your travel schedule for the following days and you will be able to explore the city at your own pace, calmly.